MarionBaussart/holbertonschool-machine_learning/pipeline/databases/README.md

 - If the table ``first_table`` already exists, your script should not fail
 - You are not allowed to use the ``SELECT`` or ``SHOW`` statements

+## 2. List all in table
+Write a script that lists all rows of the table ``first_table`` in your MySQL server.

+- All fields should be printed
+- The database name will be passed as an argument of the ``mysql`` command

 # Versions
 Python 3.9